5 ways to deal with a difficult co-worker

 3. Minimise interactions, or manage them

 While it’s generally not possible to avoid a colleague completely, you may be able to reduce your direct exposure to them as long as it doesn’t affect your work.
-When you do have to interact with them, consider using communication techniques that reduce the chance of conflict.
+When you do have to interact with them, Barrett recommends you consider using communication techniques to reduce and de-escalate conflict when needed.

 4. Ask your manager for help